telerik/winforms-docs/controls/spreadsheet/events.md

 * **ActivePresenterChanged**: Occurs when the active presenter is changed.

 * **HyperlinkClicked**: Occurs when a hyperlink in the document gets clicked.
 The event allows you to either cancel or replace the navigation logic.
 HyperlinkClicked event can be used as a confirmation from the end-user whether to proceed or not with opening a hyperlink due to security reasons.
+  With the 2024 Q3 (2024.3.924), the default navigation behavior of the hyperlinks is to automatically open only valid and trusted addresses.
+The hyperlink navigation can be cancelled by either setting the __Handled__ property of the HyperlinkClickedEventArgs to _true_ or __IsTrustedUrl__ to _false_.

 #### Example 3: Using the HyperlinkClicked event to implement confirmation for the clicked links in the document